What Are Tendon and Ligament Tears?

 Doctors define tendon and ligament tears or ruptures as injuries to the soft tissues that connect muscles and joints.
 Common symptoms of tendon and ligament tears are pain and swelling.
 You may also hear or feel a pop when you tear the tissue.

-Tears or ruptures to these tissues can:
+Tears or ruptures to tendons and ligaments can:

 Two well-known knee tears or injuries are:

 - Anterior cruciate ligament (ACL) tears.
 The ACL is one of the major ligaments controlling how knee motion occurs.